inowen/Skybot/src/main/java/inowen/skybot/bots/seedsCropBot/readme.txt

 Apart from that, it will focus on stability.
 All relevant states will have timers to reset them, in case the bot gets stuck somewhere.

+(I'm leaving the readme here since the bot isn't done yet, so REMOVE IT once the bot is implemented)